Why Is My Dryer Not Heating? Solved!

 3. Clean the inner reaches of the vent.

 If the lint filter and the exit of the vent are clear, you probably need to clean the inner reaches of the vent.
-This cleaning job isn’t that big a chore, especially if you use one of the widely available kits made for this express purpose.
-The U.S. Consumer Product Safety Commission recommends wiping the innards out at least once per year.
+This cleaning job isn’t that big a chore, especially if you use one of the brush kits made for this express purpose (like this one from Amazon).

 4. If possible, shorten the exit.